doug-skinner/eslint-config/README.md

 ## What is it

-This package provides my personal preffered JavaScript standards as an [ESLint shareable config](https://eslint.org/docs/developer-guide/shareable-configs).
+This package provides my personal preferred JavaScript standards as an [ESLint shareable config](https://eslint.org/docs/developer-guide/shareable-configs).